Whether you lift weights, run or do CrossFit, we should take steps to prevent workout injuries.

 I have treated a number of patients who were injured while doing CrossFit workouts.
 I have also treated athletic people who got hurt in boot camps, mud runs, and running and lifting weights on their own.
 Generally the injuries these patients have suffered have some common themes.
 Anyone who likes to exercise should keep these ideas in mind.
 Hopefully you can safely exercise without suffering a serious injury.

-In no particular order, here are four tips to avoid many workout injuries:
+In no particular order, here are four tips to prevent workout injuries:

 Learn correct techniques for every movement.